GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Unlesh The Mods/mods/secronom/README.txt

 https://discourse.cataclysmdda.org - CDDA official forums

-  *This README.txt is my changelog, so what is done will be recorded and released depending on accumulated progress.
+  *This README.txt act as my changelog.

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes)

 --> V1.9 - Focuses on improving the secronom lab by adding NPCs and expanding the facility.
-Also some reworks to experimental mutation branch. <--
+Also focuses on creating power armors, with different functions. <--

 #  TILESET REWORKS (if possible)

 +  SECRONOM BUNKER (a small underground fortress that's connected to the lab)
 +  NPCS (they provide a subtle lore and few other features)
++  EXPERIMENTAL MUTATIONS (3 new mutation paths)
++  SECRONOM LAB (more rooms)
++  SECRONOM EXOSKELETONS (2 new power armors)
++  POWER ARMOR MODULES (module implants for power armor augmentations)
++  CRIMSON HORROR (fleshlings)
++  VESSEL MORPH/FORM (flesh vessel abilities)

+~  CITY ZED REBALANCES (tweaked the stats of tendril, blade and spider zombies, for early game balance) ~  SHAPESHIFTER REWORKS (now much more deadly with improved abilities)

+-  UNKNOWN RACES REWORK (removed the wandering portal "???".
+Unknown creatures now spawn in the wild)